dborzov/borzov.ca/content/posts/frenchirix.md

 Much of it was academics arguing with one another.
 Like they all mention [Noam Chomsky](https://en.wikipedia.org/wiki/Noam_Chomsky) and tell in great detail how wrong he is about everything.
 But I didn't particularly care about all that stuff.

-But beneath the drama, I found exactly what I was looking for: a set of things, proven to work, that I never would have arrived at on my own.
+But beneath the drama, I found what I was looking for: a set of things, proven to work, that I never would have arrived at on my own.

 With that new understanding, I set out to the ultimate goal: apply this to help my kids.